cortexproject/cortex/docs/blocks-storage/store-gateway.md

     [ignore_deletion_mark_delay: <duration> | default = 6h]

     bucket_index:
-      # True to enable querier to discover blocks in the storage via bucket
+      # True to enable querier and store-gateway to discover blocks in the
-      # index instead of bucket scanning.
+      # storage via bucket index instead of bucket scanning.
       # CLI flag: -blocks-storage.bucket-store.bucket-index.enabled
       [enabled: <boolean> | default = false]

       # How frequently a cached bucket index should be refreshed.
+This option is
+      # used only by querier.
       # CLI flag: -blocks-storage.bucket-store.bucket-index.update-on-stale-interval
       [update_on_stale_interval: <duration> | default = 15m]

       # How frequently a bucket index, which previously failed to load, should
       # be tried to load again.
+This option is used only by querier.
       # CLI flag: -blocks-storage.bucket-store.bucket-index.update-on-error-interval
       [update_on_error_interval: <duration> | default = 1m]

       # How long a unused bucket index should be cached.
 Once this timeout
       # expires, the unused bucket index is removed from the in-memory cache.
+      # This option is used only by querier.
       # CLI flag: -blocks-storage.bucket-store.bucket-index.idle-timeout
       [idle_timeout: <duration> | default = 1h]